 “I mostly bought my records at Disco Z and later at Key Records in Haarlem and at Attalos and Boudisque in Amsterdam.
 Soon the Italo disco genre became popular.
 I started playing this sound at the small parties that I more and more often organized with friends.
 Because of our young age, clubs were a no-go for us.”

-“After that, I was a bedroom-DJ for a few years.
+“After that, for a few years I was a bedroom-DJ.
 I sold mixtapes to video-stores all over Amsterdam.
 They consequently sold those to their clients.”

 “When I was around 25, I started playing again.
 I did this mostly in clubs in and around Haarlem.
 Around 1988 the house arrived in my life and I was immediately hooked!
 By 1990 I played everywhere in Haarlem and organized small events with DJs like Spider Willem, Dano and Erick E.”